JosiahParry/josiahparry.github.io/_posts/2017-04-30-I-am-a-Superhero.md

 ## [1] "0.682 kg of CO2 emitted in a one way trip"
 ```

-This calculation might be a little conservative due to the poor catalytic converter.
+This calculation might have been a little conservative due to the poor catalytic converter.
 Using my expert opinion, I decided that I could assume his vehicle emits 20% more than a standard car.

 At this point, I was very close to figuring out which was *worse*, driving for the reusable bags, or using plastic grocery bags.
-My final steps were to find the total CO<sub>2</sub> emitted by my roommate and me plus our driving emissions, and compare it to our driving emissions plus our hypothetical drive back home.
+My final steps were to find the total CO<sub>2</sub> emitted by my roommate and me including our driving emissions, and compare it to our driving emissions including our hypothetical drive back home.

 ```r